Do you manage your money or you let money manage you?

 Do You Really Need To Borrow?

-Before borrowing money ask yourself if you really need borrow the money.
+Before borrowing money ask yourself if you really need to borrow the money.

 They are money ways to borrow money such as credit card, bank loans, payday loans, bank overdraft, and store cards.

-It important that you think over the need of borrowing money with out making rushed decisions give yourself time to think before borrowing money.
+It important that you think about the need of borrowing money with out making rushed decisions.

 How Much You Want To Borrow?